ParthebanRU/Fashion_cloud_coding_challenge/README.md

     4) Remove single entry - HTTP Method: DELETE, URL: /{key_value}
     5) Remove all entries - HTTP Method: DELETE, URL: /

+    *Note: You can use create/update api for multiple entries by sending the body as an array of json values.

 Tech stack used
 -----------------------------
 node version: 16.15.0